Pharmr/almace-scaffolding/_app/_pages/about.md

 **I’m a provider and want to sign up**
 Awesome.
 Read about the process [here](www.google.com) and let’s link up.

-**Is self management dangerous**
+**Is self management dangerous?**
-In a word, no. Assisted self management is the cornerstone of chronic care.
+In a word, no. [Assisted self management](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4103232/) is the cornerstone of chronic care.
 We just brought it online.
 However, if you’re uncomfortable having lightweight interactions with a provider, require frequent hospitalizations or lots of support, or don’t feel comfortable managing your condition virtually, this platform is not for you.

-**What pharmacies do you support**
+**What pharmacies do you support?**
 Technically, we support all pharmacies that allow for digital prescribing (ie e-prescribe).
 A newer generation of pharmacy exists that are api driven and integrated directly into our platform.
 When you place your order, your money will be held immediately and your request shipped right away if prescribed.
 This cuts down significantly on administrative work for the patient.
 We call this **instant fill**.
 Unfortunately, it’s only supported by a small number of pharmacies at the moment.
 To access the rest, choose the “Fill on my own” option or FOMO to send a legacy prescription to a pharmacy of your choosing.
 You’ll be responsible for paying for the drugs yourself as well as shipping or local pickup.
 Bear in mind, with the FOMO option, there may be extreme variability in drug pricing and insurance benefits coverage because —- well, this is America!

-**Is Pharmr a pharmacy**
+**Is Pharmr a pharmacy?**
 No. Pharmr is a technology platform that connects chronic care patients to physicians and pharmacies.

 **This is cool.
 How can I help?**